 The CBY also floated the Yemen’s domestic currency last month, a move which Sana’a Center sources said came after pressure from the World Bank.
 The floating currency will prevent Yemeni banks that exchange money for foreign aid organizations from profiteering from currency arbitrage at the expense of intended aid recipients in Yemen.

-The United States upped its military involvement in Yemen in August, deploying special forces to support UAE military units in “Operation Inherent Resolve”, which sought to rout Al Qaeda in the Arabian Peninsula fighters from the Shabwa governorate.
+The United States upped its military involvement in Yemen in August, deploying special forces to support UAE military units in an operation that sought to rout Al Qaeda in the Arabian Peninsula fighters from the Shabwa governorate.

 In the ongoing cholera epidemic, the World Health Organizations reported almost 600,000 suspected cases of the disease by the end of August, with the actual number of cases almost certainly much higher.

 Also last month, human smugglers forced hundreds of Somali and Ethiopian migrants overboard into the waters of the Gulf of Aden off the coast of Shabwa governorate.
 According to the International Organization for Migration (IOM), 41 people were found dead, while 12 were still missing.

 In August, a confidential UN report recommended that the Saudi-led coalition be added to the UN black list of countries that kill and maim children in armed conflict.
 The report – a draft of the UN’s annual “Children and Armed Conflict” publication obtained by Foreign Policy magazine – stated the Saudi-led coalition and Houthi forces were together responsible for killing 502 children and injuring 838 in the past year.
 Of these, coalition airstrikes had killed 349 children and injured 333.
 [In total, the report said the Saudi-led coalition is responsible for 683 child killings in Yemen and the Houthis 414.]